Brendan-Booth/brendan-booth.github.io/_posts/2025-09-14-Solar-data.md

 date: 2025-09-14
 ---

 *Currently under-construction!
-I am currently testing out how to actual update this website with my live data from thinkspeak!
+I am currently trouble shooting/verifying that its not gonna catch fire, I think I might need to recalibrate or replace some of the sensors, also the MPPT isn't behaving exactly how I though it would so I will have to make some changes to the setup.

 <iframe width="450" height="250" style="border: 1px solid #cccccc;"